Modified treatment policy effect estimation with weighted energy distance: Simulation studies

 \section{Simulation studies}

 In this section, we study the empirical properties of the proposed energy balancing weights and further to assess their relative performance to other commonly used estimators for MTPs.
 The aim of the simulation study is to evaluate the performance of our proposed estimators under different simulation conditions.
-Comparator methods include the clever classification method proposed in \citet{diaz2021nonparametric}, density ratio (IPW) with estimated generalized propensity score, and the targeted minimum-loss based estimator (TMLE) \citep{diaz2021nonparametric} implemented in the R package \textit{lmtp} \citep{williams2023lmtp} that utilizes both a density ratio estimator and an outcome regression model.
-These methods will be further described in the following subsection.